-Legal disclaimer: This section is two family's stories and how they meet the mandatory school attendance laws in Iowa.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Iowa.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-My favorite local resource has got to be the Grant Wood AEA.
+A favorite local resource is the Grant Wood AEA.
 They allow homeschoolers access to their teacher workstation where you can laminate, make die cuts, buttons, bind books and more.
 They also have a library of educational materials including books, DVDs, VHS, games and a subscription to Discovery Education streaming.
 You can find your local AEA at http://www.iowaaea.org/

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.